 Number Theory Provides the Key

-Here’s the moment where we introduce our number theory.
-The public feature arises from the fact that factoring extremely large natural numbers is impossible, for all practical purposes, despite the reality that we know that such a factorization is possible in theory.
-So now we’re going to start to make a distinction between practice and theory.
+Here’s the moment where we introduce number theory.
+The public feature arises from the fact that factoring extremely large natural numbers is impossible, for all practical purposes, despite knowing that such a factorization is possible in theory.
+Now we’re going to make a distinction between practice and theory.

 To see the basic idea behind this public-versus-secret dichotomy, suppose that someone announced the number 6 and also revealed a secret.
 The secret is that this number is the product of exactly two primes.
 Can we uncover the secret?
 Of course: